kalekdev/uni/fundamentals/physics.typ

 === Oscillations
 Excellent simulator: https://www.falstad.com/harmonicosc/

 Consider a system where some particle has an oscillating potential energy, for example a swinging pendulum.
-Let $U(x)$ be a function of the particle's potential energy against displacement.
+Let $U(x)$ be a function of the particle's potential energy for a given displacement $x$.
 The first 3 terms of a Taylor Series serves as a good approximation provided that the displacement is small:
 $
   U(x) approx U(0) + U'(0)x + 1 / 2 U''(0) x^2+ ...
 $

 - $U(0) = 0$ - The equilibrium can be defined as the ground potential
-- $U'(0)$ - This is equal to the magnitude of the resultant force, which at $x=0$ is 0.
+- $U'(0)$ - This is equal to the magnitude of the resultant force (potential well), which is $0$ at the equilibrium position $x=0$ by definition.
-- $U''(0) > 0$ because the position of zero displacement is stable and a local minima
+- $U''(0) > 0$ because the equilibrium at zero displacement is stable and a local minima

 This leads to the familiar parabolic potential energy of an oscillating system:
 $